Denperidge/discord-brantsteele-hungergames/README.md

 - And this profile will have all the information to create a `player` automatically, without any extra steps needed

-(Expansion would be possible by perhaps allowing a user to have multiple profiles to switch between, or by having characters on a per server basis?
-But with the latter, how do you prevent abuse and vandalism?)

-### Stats system
-(TODO figure out what to put in this or how to implement it)

 ## Discussions
 ### Why a wrapper instead of a rebuild?
 I explicitly did not want Discord bot that could replace it.That’d take a ton of work for something that either: